cywei23/my-notes/README.md

 # past
-Learned from the past, use for future projects
+Learned from the past; use for future projects